cmllr/honeypress/README.md

 ## Docker deployment (draft)

+> To use this, make sure you have docker, docker-compose ready.

 To deploy the instances, make sure you have an `honeypress:latest` image present.
 You can build it with the provided `Dockerfile`.

 To create an instance, you can use the `deploy.sh` script.
 The script will create an MySQL and WordPress container with three volumes (DB, WP, Logs).
+Credentials will be created on the fly, the WP admin user will be whitelisted and printed in stdout.

 To persist the results, you can use `takeout.sh`.
 The results will be stored in takeouts/.
 The takeout consists out of <id>.log and a folder <id>, containing uploads done by attackers.

-To remove all containers and volumes, you can use `cleanup.sh`
+To remove all containers and volumes, you can use `cleanup.sh`.
+The logs will persist.

 ## Limitations